-These easy refrigerator dill pickles are made using fresh cucumbers in a flavorful brine – no canning required.
+This easy refrigerator dill pickles recipe (small batch) is made using fresh cucumbers in a flavorful brine – no canning required.

 I’m a big fan of a juicy and crunchy dill pickle.
 You are either a pickle person or you’re not!

-Unlike canning, refrigerator pickles don’t require any special equipment.
+Unlike canning, homemade pickles don’t require any special equipment.

-The vinegar and other ingredients in the brine flavor the cucumbers and result in delicious, crispy pickles unlike what you get at the grocery store.
+The vinegar and other ingredients in the pickling brine flavor the cucumbers and result in delicious, crisp pickles unlike what you get at the grocery store.

 Just say no to limp and soggy pickles!

-If you’re like me and you’re picky about your pickle, you’re going to love this easy quick pickle recipe.
+If you’re like me and you’re picky about your pickle, you’re going to love these quick pickles.

-Freshly picked cucumbers are brined in a vinegar bath with fresh dill, kosher salt and garlic.
+Freshly picked cucumbers are brined in a vinegar mixture with fresh dill, kosher salt and garlic cloves.

 How long will refrigerator dill pickles last in the fridge?